 "Hmm," Fraser said, rubbing his chin.
 "You think she could’ve turned Diefenbaker into a person?"

-know."
+"Like I know."
 Ray absently flipped a page of his notebook.
 "But you got any other explanation for Jeff Daniels out there--hey, I’m listening."

 Fraser swung his legs out from the covers and put his bare feet on the floor.
 "You know, neither philosophy nor theology admits that animals have any real intelligence, let alone a soul.
 Yet I’ve always believed that Diefenbaker possessed both."